Seongnam FC

-Seongnam Football Club (성남 FC) is a South Korean professional football club based in Seongnam that competes in the K League 2, the second tier of South Korean football.
-It is one of the most successful clubs in South Korea and the Asian Football Confederation, having won seven K League 1 titles and 2 AFC Champions League titles.
+Seongnam Football Club (성남 FC) is a South Korean professional football club based in Seongnam competing in K League 2, the second tier of the South Korean football league system.
+It is one of the most successful clubs in South Korea and the Asian Football Confederation, having won the K League 1 seven times and the AFC Champions League twice.
+The club was ranked fifth in the IFFHS Asian Clubs of the 20th century ranking.